Skip to content

 If you’re a frequent flyer on the Panda Express you probably know cream cheese wontons as cream cheese Rangoon.
 If you’re not familiar, allow me to introduce you to these golden bite-size appetizers that you’ve been missing out on!

-They’re made from wonton wrappers filled with a delicious cream cheese mixture that gets folded then fried to a golden crisp.
+They’re made from wonton wrappers filled with a delicious cream cheese mixture that gets folded and then fried to a golden crisp.
 Serving them with a dipping sauce like sweet and sour sauce or teriyaki sauce just takes it up a notch.

 How to Make Cheese Wonton